Solo Travel in Thailand

 - To book, check prices or availability for Asia Hotel Bangkok

-- Prices start from £9 for a 6 bed dorm per night
+- Prices start from £9 for a 6-bed dorm per night

 - To book, check prices or availability for D-Well Hostel

-If you prefer to be surrounded in nature with the added bonus of a nearby beach, ThaiLife Homestay Resort & Spa is a stunning choice.
+If you prefer to be surrounded by nature with the added bonus of a nearby beach, ThaiLife Homestay Resort & Spa is a stunning choice.
 Situated in the region of Phang Nga Province, you can escape the hustle and bustle in a peaceful, cosy environment.

-The resort has a private beach to lay on, bikes to ride on and an outdoor swimming pool.
+The resort has a private beach to lie on, bikes to ride on and an outdoor swimming pool.
 Superior villas include a sitting area, kettle, toiletries and a hairdryer.
 You may have to share the property with couples but if you are looking for a piece of paradise in Thailand, this resort is in the perfect setting.
 If you do start missing city life, there is a free shuttle to the city.